dlncst/Power-BI-Portfolio/Power BI Project #3 Advanced/readme.md

-Power-BI Project #2
+# Power-BI Project #2
-This project includes a complete data transformation, relationships set up, analysis and visualization.
-Within this folder you will find the datasets used...
+This project includes a complete data transformation using the Power Query Editor, data models are configured and set up in the Model View (relationships).
+Table features and calculatios are added in the Data View and finally, visuals and reports are designed in the Report View.

+Final Report View
 ![summary](https://github.com/user-attachments/assets/e2d911b2-407f-489f-a055-769473d29a4d)

-Transforming Data
+Loading and Transforming Data
+For this project I used the AdventureWorks* datasets that include raw data (Product Categories, Returns Data, Customer Lookup, Calendar Lookup, etc.) and sales data (sales data from 2020 to 2022).
+All these datasets are connected and loaded into this project as text/csv files.
 ![transform data](https://github.com/user-attachments/assets/c9adb5d1-a5f4-40e4-9c88-d8b854926eef)